 “When the Fed raises or reduces the cost of money, it affects interest rates across the board,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “One way or another, it’s going to impact savers and borrowers.”

-Even if you’ve only been tangentially following the Fed, you’ve probably noticed that it’s been a bumpy past few months.
+Even if you’ve only been tangentially following the Fed, you’ve probably noticed that crafting monetary policy is a delicate balancing act.
 Officials cut interest rates three times in 2019, months after signaling to investors that they’d intended to hike at least two more times.
-The Fed made two emergency rate cuts in March, slashing rates to a target range of 0-0.25 percent to help cushion the economy from the impact of the coronavirus pandemic.
+The Fed then made two emergency rate cuts in March 2020, slashing rates to a target range of 0-0.25 percent to help cushion the economy from the impact of the coronavirus pandemic.

 Here are five ways that you can expect the Fed to impact your wallet.

 Most credit cards have variable interest rates, and they’re tied to the prime rate, or the rate that banks charge to their preferred customers with good credit.
 But the prime rate is based off of the Fed’s key benchmark policy tool: the federal funds rate.

 In other words, when the Fed lowers or raises its benchmark interest rate, the prime rate typically falls or rises with it.

 “What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards,” says Gus Faucher, chief economist at PNC Financial Services Group.

 Leading up to the July 2019 rate cut, the prime rate was 5.5 percent, 3 percentage points higher than the top end of the fed funds rate’s target range of between 2.25 percent and 2.5 percent.
 It typically stays at that level — even as the Fed cuts rates.